OpenBB-finance/OpenBB/README.md

 If you want to say hi, or are interested in partnering with us, feel free to reach us at `hello@openbb.co`

-Any of our social media platforms: [openbb.co/links](www.openbb.co/links)
+Any of our social media platforms: [openbb.co/links](https://openbb.co/links)

 ## 6. Star History

-This is a proxyy of our growth and that we are just getting started.
-But for more metrics important to us check [openbb.co/open](www.openbb.co/open).
+This is a proxy of our growth and that we are just getting started.
+But for more metrics important to us check [openbb.co/open](https://openbb.co/open).

 [![Star History Chart](https://api.star-history.com/svg?repos=openbb-finance/OpenBBTerminal&type=Date)](https://star-history.com/#openbb-finance/OpenBBTerminal&Date)